node.js mobile app development

 uber and ebay node.js

 Uber is a mobile application that is used/meant for car tracking, car booking, and taxi booking.
-It is using Node.js mobile app development as a core framework for its mobile as well as web application development.
-Uber is using Node.JS as a middleware technology to connect front end web with back-end services and databases.
+It uses Node.js mobile app development as a core framework for its mobile and web application development.
+Uber is using Node.JS as a middleware technology to connect the frontend web with backend services and databases.

 They are famous for being one of the latest big-name companies to use Node.js on their product.
 They are a hugely successful company and are now worth over $50 billion.